Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 460. ### Can you explain the concept of hydration in the context of server-side rendering in React.js?
      Hydration in server-side rendering refers to the process of attaching event listeners and reattaching React components on the client-side after the initial server-rendered HTML has been received.
 It enables interactivity and seamless transition to client-side rendering.

+# Day 93

+461. ### What are the best practices for organizing and structuring a React application?
+     Best practices for organizing and structuring a React application include using a component-based architecture, separating concerns with folders and files, and utilizing state management libraries like Redux or React Context.

+462. ### How do you handle authentication and authorization in React applications?
+     There are two main ways to handle authentication and authorization in React applications.
+One way is to use a third-party library, such as Auth0 or Firebase.
+These libraries provide a number of features that make it easy to implement authentication and authorization in your application, such as user management, password hashing, and session management.

+463. ### What are the pros and cons of using React in a project compared to other JavaScript frameworks?
+     The pros of using React in a project include its component-based architecture, virtual DOM for efficient rendering, a large and active community, and the ability to create reusable UI components.
+The cons can include a steep learning curve, complex configuration for larger projects, and potential performance issues with improper optimization.

+464. ### Why do we need Nextjs?
+     Next.js is a React framework that provides server-side rendering (SSR), static site generation (SSG), and other features like routing and API handling.
+It is useful for building optimized and performant React applications, improving SEO, and enabling server-side functionality.

+465. ### What are some of the challenges you have faced working with React?
+      &nbsp; &nbsp; &nbsp; <b> Write your own answer </b>